Crowdar/lippia-core/README.md

 **CrowdarCoreFramework**

-Here you can find all artifacts to be user in any cucumber, jbehave, testng, mobile,
+Here you can find all artifacts to be used in any cucumber, jbehave, testng, mobile project
 ---

 ## Cucumber and TestNG integration